noctividus/flight-sim/README.md

 # Glider Joystick (Flight Simulator) — Arduino Firmware

-This firmware turns a **SparkFun Pro Micro (ATmega32U4)** into a USB flight controller for elevator, aileron, rudder and wheel brake (encoder), plus a few buttons.
-Analog axes are read via an **ADS1015** I²C ADC to maximize resolution and avoid saturating the MCU ADC.
+This firmware turns a **SparkFun Pro Micro (ATmega32U4)** into a USB flight simulator HID for elevator, aileron, rudder, air brakes, and wheel brake (digital), plus a few buttons.
+Analog axes are read via an **ADS1015** I²C ADC to maximize resolution.

 ## Required Libraries